Child abuse: Commissioner 'disgusted' apology may not happen

 He said the apology must go ahead.

-Fiona Ryan said in the absence of the first and deputy first ministers, an apology from the Secretary of State Brandon Lewis was being explored.
+Fiona Ryan said in the absence of the first and deputy first ministers, an apology from the Secretary of State Brandon Lewis was one of a number of options being explored.